netconf-wg/trace-ctx-extension/draft-ietf-netconf-trace-ctx-extension.md

 --- back

 # Changes (to be deleted by RFC Editor)

+## From version 05 to version 06
+- We introduced a bug in the YANG model in version 03 as container was not needed per RFC 8791.

 ## From version 04 to version 05
 - More WGLC and sheepard comments